aviaryan/awesome-no-login-web-apps/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A list of awesome web softwares.
-[Softwares](https://en.wikipedia.org/wiki/Outline_of_software) ([Application Softwares](https://en.wikipedia.org/wiki/Application_software)) are things that you install on your computer to get the job done.
-This list presents web alternatives for as many as those softwares.
+[Softwares](https://en.wikipedia.org/wiki/Outline_of_software) ([Application Softwares](https://en.wikipedia.org/wiki/Application_software)) are things that you install on your computer to get a job done.
+This list presents web alternatives for common type of softwares.

 From Wikipedia: